bk7312/bk7312/README.md

 Here's a rough roadmap of where I am and where I'm heading.

-- May 2023 - Completed the Scrimba Frontend Developer Career Path course!
+- May 2023 - Completed the Scrimba Frontend Developer Career Path course (Teaches HTML/CSS/JS, React, React Router, Firebase, Netlify)!
 [View Certificate](https://scrimba.com/certificate/uY52m7Tk/gfrontend)
-- Jun 2023 - Completed my first hackathon!
+- Jun 2023 - Completed my first hackathon (Used React, React Router, Appwrite, Tailwind CSS, Vercel)!
 [View Entry](https://bk7312.hashnode.dev/townsquare-an-open-source-forum-for-a-small-town)

 Coming up next:
+- Learn next.js and typescript (I'll learn it next after getting better at React-ing and handling unexpected JS type errors, pun intended.
+Protip: Assume everything is a `string` and check accordingly.
+Yes, the `value` of `<input type="number"/>` is a `string`, and I just saved you an hour of debugging.)
-- Learn UI design principles, Modern CSS, and create a beautiful website/app
+- Learn UI design principles, Modern CSS, and styled components (Jul 2023)
+- Learn the AWS or Azure platform (Maybe AWS in Jul 2023 by participating in this [hackathon](https://hashnode.com/hackathons/aws-amplify-2023))
-- Learn unit testing, git version control and staging
+- Learn unit testing, git version control and staging (Q3 2023)
-- Learn server-side rendering and typescript
+- Learn server-side rendering, edge and serverless functions (Q3 2023)
+- Learn Svelte and Astro (Q4 2023)
-- Learn GraphQL and CMS
+- Learn node.js, GraphQL, and how to use a CMS (Q4 2023)
-- Build a progressive web app
+- Build a progressive web app (2024)
-- Create an npm package?
+- Learn Electron or React Native or Tauri to build mobile/desktop apps (2024)

 <hr/>